Cupcee/datatool/README.md

 # datatool

-A Swiss-army knife CLI tool for data inspection and manipulation, written in Rust.
+Various operations for transforming and exploring data.

-__Note:__ Credit to original author/repo [rush](https://github.com/giacomopiccinini/rush)
+## Credit

-for creating the base structure.
-This fork plans to add additional data types as I encounter a need for them.
-Currently Pointcloud input is added on top.
+Credit to forked repo [rush](https://github.com/giacomopiccinini/rush) and its author for creating the base structure.
+This fork adds additional data types and functionality as I encounter a need for them, e.g. pointcloud data.

 ## Installation